NicLandajo/Crate/README.md

 Adhere to the terms of the Crate License, which prohibits commercial sales but allows donations and modifications.

-Let’s keep Crate snappy, efficient, and true to its minimalist design!

 License

 Crate is licensed under the Crate License, a permissive license with restrictions on commercial sales.
 See Crate LICENSE.md for details.